tolinwei/tube-vim/README.md

 ### For Linux

-**tube-vim** provides a simplified version for server side Linux, as it's always anoying to develop on a bare remote machine.
+**tube-vim** provides a simplified<sup>*</sup> version for server side Linux, as it's always anoying to develop on a bare remote machine.
 Makie sure you have rencent `git` and `wget` installed, then run the following command to set up quickly:
 ```
 bash <(wget -O - https://raw.githubusercontent.com/tolinwei/tube-vim/master/install-linux.sh)
 ```

 ## Usage Guide

 ### Vim